Landlords' Duties Regarding Repairs, Maintenance, and to Provide Notice to Tenants for Entry

 Notice to Tenants about Upcoming Entry onto the Rental Property

-In most states, landlords are required to give notice to tenants prior to entering the rental property informing the tenants about the necessity to enter to make repairs, or to show the place to prospective new tenants.
 Most states require that a landlord give notice to tenants 24 or 48 hours before the entry is to take place.
-However, as mentioned earlier, a landlord can enter a rental property at any time without notice in order to make an emergency repair.
-In addition, in some jurisdictions, landlords can enter a rental property without notice if the tenant is away for an extended period of time, in order to check up on the property and make necessary repairs.
+However, a landlord can enter a rental property at any time without notice in order to make an emergency repair.
+In some jurisdictions, landlords can enter a rental property without notice if the tenant is away for an extended period of time, in order to check up on the property and make necessary repairs.

 If a landlord breaks this law, they can be subject to a lawsuit by the tenant.
 Some states, like California, provide a tenant with a claim for harassment if their landlord enters the rental property without proper notice and also provide for a monetary fine against the landlord.